Meet Liz Halliday

 Outside of Work

 Yes, I’m a person too!
-I’m living in south County Wexford with my partner and 4 cats.
-I have 2 adult children studying in Dublin and family living all over the world.
-I love to knit and crochet, and can usually be found listening to an audiobook and making blankets in the evening.
-I also enjoy tabletop gaming, baking sourdough bread and socialising with friends all over Ireland.
+I’m living in south County Wexford with my partner and cats.
+I have 2 adult children living in Dublin and family living all over the world.
+I love to knit and crochet.
+If not out supporting families I can usually be found listening to an audiobook and making blankets in the evening.
+I also enjoy tabletop gaming, baking, growing plants and veggies, and socialising with friends all over Ireland.